Table of Contents

 Differences Between Mild Corneal Abrasions and Severe Corneal Abrasions

 A mild corneal abrasion will generally heal in one or two days, which is why it is recommended to be reevaluated by a doctor after 24 hours for such injuries.
-A mild corneal abrasion may not need much in the way of treatment, although making sure a doctor looks at it and checks for any foreign bodies will help to prevent complications.
+Again, a mild corneal abrasion may not need treatment other than observation.

 A severe corneal abrasion can take three days or slightly longer to heal.
 While it is a good idea to see a doctor for any corneal abrasion, a severe corneal abrasion could lead to permanent damage.